tiantsoash98/personal-portfolio/content/index.md

 Hi, bonjour, salama !
 I am Tiantsoa, freelance web designer located in Madagascar.

 #second-paragraph
-I enjoy collaborating with startups websites by crafting websites in line with their brand identity.
+I enjoy collaborating with startups by crafting websites in line with their brand identity.
 ::